NativeScript/docs-v7/docs/core-concepts/application-architecture.md

 ## Global App Styling

-The core NativeScript framework also provides a way to set application wide styling.
+The NativeScript Core framework also provides a way to set application wide styling.
 The default place to do that is in the `app.css` file in the app root folder.
 All css rules that are declared in this file will be applied to all application modules.

 You can change the name of the file from which the application-wide CSS is loaded.
 You need to do the change before the `application.run()` method is called as shown below: